pieroproietti/penguins-eggs/README.md

 ```
 This will automatically install any required dependencies for Eggs.
 > [!TIP]
-> By following these instructions, you can upgrade Eggs either through the penguins-eggs-ppa repository or by manually downloading and installing the latest version from the SourceForge page.
-Ensure that you choose the appropriate method based on your current setup to keep Eggs up to date with the latest enhancements and bug fixes.
+> <p align="justify">  By following these instructions, you can upgrade Eggs either through the penguins-eggs-ppa repository or by manually downloading and installing the latest version from the SourceForge page.
+Ensure that you choose the appropriate method based on your current setup to keep Eggs up to date with the latest enhancements and bug fixes.</p>

 ## Arch families
-Eggs have been available in the Arch User Repository (AUR) for quite some time, thanks to the support of the Arch Linux community.
+<p align="justify"> Eggs have been available in the Arch User Repository (AUR) for quite some time, thanks to the support of the Arch Linux community.
 Although I was initially unaware of its presence, I am now directly maintaining the AUR version of [penguins-eggs](https://aur.archlinux.org/packages/penguins-eggs).
-Additionally, I am actively participating in the Manjaro Community Repository, specifically for the [penguins-eggs](https://gitlab.manjaro.org/packages/community/penguins-eggs) package.
+Additionally, I am actively participating in the Manjaro Community Repository, specifically for the [penguins-eggs](https://gitlab.manjaro.org/packages/community/penguins-eggs) package.</p>

-Being present in the AUR signifies that Eggs is available for Arch Linux users to easily install and manage through their package managers.
+<p align="justify"> Being present in the AUR signifies that Eggs is available for Arch Linux users to easily install and manage through their package managers.
 The AUR is a community-driven repository that allows users to contribute and maintain packages that are not officially supported by Arch Linux.
-By maintaining the AUR version of penguins-eggs, I can ensure that Arch Linux users have access to the latest updates and improvements for Eggs.
+By maintaining the AUR version of penguins-eggs, I can ensure that Arch Linux users have access to the latest updates and improvements for Eggs.</p>

 > [!TIP]
-> Furthermore, my participation in the Manjaro Community Repository demonstrates my commitment to providing support for Eggs on the Manjaro distribution.
+> <p align="justify"> Furthermore, my participation in the Manjaro Community Repository demonstrates my commitment to providing support for Eggs on the Manjaro distribution.
 Manjaro is a popular Arch-based Linux distribution known for its user-friendly approach and community-driven development.
-By actively contributing to the Manjaro Community Repository, I can ensure that Eggs remains compatible and well-integrated with the Manjaro ecosystem.
+By actively contributing to the Manjaro Community Repository, I can ensure that Eggs remains compatible and well-integrated with the Manjaro ecosystem.</p>

 > [!TIP]
-> In summary, Eggs is available in the AUR and is directly maintained by me.
+> <p align="justify"> In summary, Eggs is available in the AUR and is directly maintained by me.
 Additionally, I am actively involved in the Manjaro Community Repository to provide support for Eggs on the Manjaro distribution.
-This ensures that users of Arch Linux and its derivatives, such as Manjaro, can easily access and benefit from using Eggs in their systems.
+This ensures that users of Arch Linux and its derivatives, such as Manjaro, can easily access and benefit from using Eggs in their systems.</p>

 ### Arch
-To install penguins-eggs on Arch Linux, there are multiple methods available.
+<p align="justify"> To install penguins-eggs on Arch Linux, there are multiple methods available.
 One option is to install it directly from the Arch User Repository (AUR) by adding the Chaotic-AUR repository.
-Here's how you can do it:
+Here's how you can do it:</p>

 1. Add the Chaotic-AUR repository to your system.
 You can find the repository at [https://aur.chaotic.cx/](https://aur.chaotic.cx/).